tommyshellberg/unquest-app/SECURITY.md

 ## Reporting Security Vulnerabilities

-We take the security of UnQuest seriously.
+We take the security of emberglow seriously.
 If you discover a security vulnerability, please follow these steps:

 ### Do NOT